Let that which we love

 There are a thousand ways to kneel and kiss the earth.

 After receiving an Honours Bachelor of Science, major in Cognitive Neuroscience (McGill University, 2003) and working for several years in community health, I spent over 3 years to obtain my Diploma of Acupuncture (Institute of Traditional Medicine, 2012), and another two years to obtain my Traditional Chinese Medicine Practitioner Diploma (Eight Branches Academy of Eastern Medicine, 2014).
 Thanks to a generous scholarship, I will graduate in June 2018 with a Master’s of Science in Medicine, majoring in Traditional Chinese Medicine (TCM) Internal Medicine, focused in Integrative Oncology (Nanjing University of TCM, China), after 3 years of full-time studies in Mandarin Chinese (which I started learning in 2002).
 I have been in clinical practice since 2011, licensed as soon as the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario opened (registration #510).
-My training in acupuncture and Chinese medicine thus totals over 7,000 hours, at least 3000 of which is in clinical training hours.
+My training in acupuncture and Chinese medicine thus totals over 7,000 hours, at least a third in clinical training with patients.

 - Jiangsu Provincial Hospital of TCM Oncology Conference (Nanjing) 2017